-Inflammation is the response of tissue to injury and is a series of processes initiated to limit damage to tissue.
-Chronic inflammation arises as a response to injury with associated fibrosis and takes place over a longer period of time than acute inflammation.
-It is a far less stereotyped process than acute inflammation and has an overlap with host immunity.
+Inflammation is the tissue’s response to injury.
+It describes a series of processes initiated to limit damage to tissue.
+Chronic inflammation also arises as a response to injury but takes place over a longer period of time than acute inflammation.
+The process is less stereotyped than acute inflammation and has an overlap with host immunity.

-This article shall consider how chronic inflammation can arise, the cell types involved and clinical examples.
+This article discusses how chronic inflammation arises, the cell types involved and clinical examples.

 How Can It Arise?